baptiste0928/raidprotect/README.md

 ## Installation
 RaidProtect is written in [Rust](https://www.rust-lang.org/) and uses the latest stable version of the compiler.
-It is designed to run on a Linux system, but should also work on Windows and MacOS (let us know if you have problems).
+It is designed to run on a Linux system, but should also work on Windows and macOS (let us know if you have problems).
 It uses [MongoDB](https://www.mongodb.com/) as its database.

 - **Open in GitPod (recommended)**: the easiest way to launch RaidProtect is to use [GitPod](https://www.gitpod.io/), a cloud-based IDE.
-This allow you to have a ready-to-use environment with everything installed to start developing on the bot.
+This allows you to have a ready-to-use environment with everything installed to start developing on the bot.
 GitPod offers a generous free plan of 50 hours of usage per month.